How do I know if I have a drinking ‘problem’?

 Many of us question whether we have a problem wtih alcohol and find ourselves googling whether we might be an alcoholic, particularly after a heavy session.
 And it can be hard to find definitive answers out there.

-Many people find the label ‘alcoholic’ prevents them from help seeking as it the associations with the word are of someone who has hit rock bottom and experienced significant loss in their lives - financially, professionally, physically, environmentally and in their relationships.
+Many people find the ‘A’ label prevents them from help-seeking as it’s so heavily associated with pictures of someone who has hit rock bottom and experienced significant loss in their lives - financially, professionally, physically, environmentally and in their relationships.

 In the Diagnostic and Statistical Manual (5th version) which is used by psychiatrists and psychologists to diagnose in a standarised way, the correct term is alcohol use disorder (AUD).